snowdrop/k8s-infra/hetzner/TIPS.md

 **WARNING**: Be sure that you are using the proper password store within your terminal before to execute the commands hereafter

+# Clean, create a new VM and install a k8s cluster
 ```
 VM_NAME=h01-121
 ansible-playbook hetzner/ansible/hetzner-delete-server.yml -e vm_name=${VM_NAME} -e hetzner_context_name=snowdrop